Wicked (musical): Australian and New Zealand productions

-At the time of the Wickeds 10th Anniversary on Broadway (2013), the show announced it would return to Australia for a commemorative national tour, beginning in Melbourne on May 10, 2014.
-Durack returned as Glinda, and Rix as Elphaba.
-The final cast included Mathers (who had returned once Durack announced her pregnancy) as Glinda, Rix as Elphaba, Steve Danielsen as Fiyero, Simon Gallaher as the Wizard, Edward Grey as Boq, Emily Cascarino as Nessarose, Glen Hogstrom as Doctor Dillamond and original cast member Maggie Kirkpatrick as Madame Morrible.
+The show returned to Australia for a 10th anniversary commemorative national tour, beginning in Melbourne on May 10, 2014.
+Durack returned as Glinda, Rix as Elphaba, Steve Danielsen as Fiyero, Simon Gallaher as the Wizard, Edward Grey as Boq, Emily Cascarino as Nessarose, Glen Hogstrom as Doctor Dillamond and original cast member Maggie Kirkpatrick as Madame Morrible.
+Mathers replaced the pregnant Durack as Glinda.
 After seven years and close to 2,000 performances across 8 different cities internationally, Wicked closed indefinitely at the Burswood Theatre in Perth on June 28, 2015.

 In 2023, in celebration of the 20th anniversary of the original Broadway production the show returned to Australia once again, to the Sydney Lyric Theatre where it opened on September 7.
 The cast included Sheridan Adams as Elphaba, Courtney Monsma as Glinda, Robyn Nevin as Madame Morrible, Todd McKenney as the Wizard, Liam Head as Fiyero, Adam Murphy as Dr. Dillamond, Shewit Belay as Nessarose, and Kurtis Papadinis as Boq.
-In October 2023, it was announced that the production would return to the Regent Theatre in Melbourne opening on March 7.
-In March 2024, the production announced that they would then be transferring to the QPAC Lyric Theatre in Brisbane in September 2024 and in May 2024, they confirmed that it would tour to the Crown Theatre in Perth from December 2024.
-In August 2024, it was announced that following the conclusion of the Australian tour in late January 2025, the production will transfer to Singapore at the Sands Theatre in Marina Bay opening from March 19, 2025.
+The production returned to the Regent Theatre in Melbourne on March 7, 2024.
+It transferred to the QPAC Lyric Theatre in Brisbane September and ran at the Crown Theatre in Perth from December 2024.
+The production transferred to Singapore at the Sands Theatre in Marina Bay, opening on March 19, 2025.